adiscripts03/adiscripts03/README.md

 Currently exploring different frameworks and aiming to contribute to open source.<br>
 Competitive programming keeps me sharp, while this space is where I build, learn, and chill.<br><br>

-Fun Fact: I'm a full-time Competitive Programmer — this is my chill place 😌
+Fun Fact: I'm a full-time Competitive Programmer — this is my chill place.

 ## 🌐 Socials: